Xhirbos/cs2-PlayerConnections/README.md

 ## Installation
 1. Download the plugin files.
 2. Place the plugin in the appropriate plugins directory for your CS2 server.
-3. Restart your server or reload the plugins.
+3. Restart your server or reload the plugins

 ## Usage
 Once installed, the plugin will automatically send messages in the game chat when a player joins or leaves.